 ABOUT WEBSTER POLICE DEPARTMENT

 We strive to be leaders in public safety not only through a focus on providing excellent customer service, unparalleled work quality, and continuous innovation but also through improved employee well-being.
-We have a family-oriented work environment, focused on the core values of honor, integrity, and service.
+We have a family-oriented work environment, focused our foundational behaviors of problem solving, judgment, and decision making.

 Though most of your law enforcement work engages your love for people and being out and about, you also spend some time carefully preparing reports for investigations and accidents.
 You are organized and carefully keep track of evidence, paperwork, warrants, and equipment.
 Your self-motivation is evident as you are always looking for ways to improve your knowledge and skills, attending all training and keeping your certification up to date.
 You get great satisfaction out of helping to make Webster such a wonderful place to live!